 • The geographical proximity of the parents’ homes.

 Unmarried fathers who establish legal paternity will have the same custody rights as married fathers in California.
 To protect these rights, fathers should ensure proper legal documentation and always act in the best interest of their child.
+It is also important to address any concerns about child abuse or substance abuse, as these issues can significantly impact custody decisions.
+Any domestic violence history is a major factor under Family Code §3044 and may limit custody rights until rebutted.

 California child custody laws for unmarried